meatball133/crystal/exercises/concept/crystal-hunter/.docs/instructions.md

 ## 4. Define if character wins

-Define the `win?/3` method that takes three arguments (_if the character has eaten all of the dots_, _if the character has a power pellet active_, and _if the character is touching a ghost_) and returns a boolean value if the character wins.
-The method should return true if the character has eaten all of the dots and has not lost based on the arguments defined in part 3.
+Define the `win?` method that takes three arguments (_if the character has eaten all of the dots_, _if the character has a power pellet active_, and _if the character is touching a ghost_) and returns a boolean value if the character wins.
+The method should return true if the character has gathered all crystals and has not lost based on the arguments defined in part 3.

 ```crystal
 win?(false, true, false)